MicrosoftDocs/VBA-Docs/api/Outlook.NavigationPane.IsCollapsed.md

 ## Example

-The following Visual Basic for Applications (VBA) example collapses the Navigation Pane after hiding all of the modules contained by it.
+The following Visual Basic for Applications (VBA) example collapses the navigation pane after hiding all of the modules contained by it.

 ```vb